 - Associate Dean Education & Student Experience (ADESE) or Faculty Head of Quality Assurance & Validations (FHQAV)

 to agree on a timescale for the completion of the validation process - with advice from the FPP - and set a date for the panel approval event.
+The Faculty’s OCAED link Educational Consultant should also be approached at this point to agree on an appropriate programme of engagement with the IDEAS model for the PDT.

 1.5 Programme teams are not obliged to go through the RAG business case process for revalidations, but it may be useful to do so in order to ensure there is robust consideration of the market for a re-designed programme.
 Advice on whether this is required should be sought from the Faculty ADESE and the Faculty Planning Partner.